-If you want more efficiency in your team, just hire the laziest person you can find.
+If you want more efficiency in your team, just hire a lazy person (or a smart koala).

 How does this apply to workplaces?
-If you look around your workplace, you’ll likely see the “creatures of habit” assiduously doing the same inefficient thing over and over again.
+If you look around, you’ll likely see the “creatures of habit” assiduously doing the same inefficient and non-essential thing over and over again.

 The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
 The second is that automation applied to an inefficient operation will magnify the inefficiency.
 Bill Gates

 Lazy folks act on self-interest via an aversion mindset.
 They are disinclined to overly exert themselves in fruitless pursuits: excessive data entry, mindless meetings and frivolous requests.
 They just can't be bothered with things that waste their time or are pointless.

 “If there's an easier, more efficient way to do something, trust a lazy person to find it.”
 Marty Rubin